-A treatise on everything from alienation, longing, corruption, ambition and hope, “The Man Who Fell to Earth” is that most intriguing brand of science fiction film: one that recognizes that the advancements of science seem never rise above the limitations of man.
+A treatise on everything from alienation, longing, corruption, ambition and hope, The Man Who Fell to Earth is that most intriguing brand of science fiction film: a futuristic drama that takes into account the fact that the technological advancements of science seem never rise above the ethical limitations of man.

-WHAT I LOVE ABOUT THIS FILM:
+WHAT I LOVE ABOUT THIS FILM

-I really enjoy how “The Man Who Fell to Earth” plays with the concept of time.
-The story has the feel and scope of an epic but there is no reference to just how much time has elapsed.
+I really admire how The Man Who Fell to Earth plays with the concept of time.
+The story has the feel and scope of an epic, but there is no reference to just how much time has elapsed.
 Major events unfurl, inventions reorganize lives, yet Bowie's unchanging flawlessness stands in poignant counterpoint to the aging decay of those around him.
 Roeg's employment of fluid time imbues Tevis' novel with an abstract metaphysical richness that makes this somewhat familiar "fish-out-of-water" tale shimmer with keen human insights and finely-observed perceptions about loneliness and the universal need to connect.

 Whether by design or luck, surrounding the relatively stiff and inexpressive Bowie with a team of idiosyncratically naturalistic actors (Rip Torn, Candy Clark, & Buck Henry) evocatively underscores Bowie's inerasable "otherness" as the alien and brings into tragic relief his unending estrangement from those he seeks to understand.